wagtail/wagtailtrans/docs/source/migrating.rst

 Pre 0.1 Wagtailtrans site
 -------------------------

-Before the 0.1 final release we've made a backwards incompatible change by defining a custom [parent_link](https://docs.djangoproject.com/en/1.8/topics/db/models/#specifying-the-parent-link-field), this is done to allow users to easier migrate their existing Wagtail site to Wagtailtrans.
+Before the 0.1 final release we've made a backwards incompatible change by defining a custom `parent_link <https://docs.djangoproject.com/en/1.8/topics/db/models/#specifying-the-parent-link-field>`_, this is done to ease the process of migrate an existing Wagtail site to Wagtailtrans.

 Migrating can be done by following these steps: